Back in Chicago, Obama laments lack of "a father who was around"

 “When a child opens fire on another child, there is a hole in that child’s heart that government can’t fill,” Obama said.

+Father Michael Pfleger, a Catholic priest known for his activism against gun violence, agreed with Obama that gun laws alone won’t solve the problem.

+“We have to look in our urban communities and realize that we have a lack of good schools, lack of employment, abundance of poverty, abundance of folks coming back out of penal institutions with records,” Pfleger said.
+“Until we deal with all those issues, you create the perfect storm for violence.”

-Writing by by Steve Holland; Editing by Alistair Ball and David Brunnstrom
+(Writing by Steve Holland; Additional reporting by Renita D. Young; Editing by Alistair Ball, Mary Wisniewski, David Brunnstrom and Carol Bishopric)

-Note: This story was corrected to read, "...or the outskirts of town..." instead of "...of the outskirts of town..."